marcglasberg/i18n_extension/README.md

 of `I18n.of(context).locale = ...` to set the locale.
 And you won’t have access and won’t need to use the `i18n` widget, obviously.

-# Reading translations from files
+# Load translations from files

 If you want to load translations from `.json` files in your assets directory, create a folder and add some translation files like this: